 My kids’ Sunday school teacher recently shared with me the results of an exercise.
-The Sunday of Mothers Day, she asked each of my kids what they thought God saw when He looked at moms heart.
+On the Sunday of Mothers Day, she asked each of my kids what they thought God saw when He looked at moms heart.
 I braced myself for the answer.
 After all, we had left our house that morning with me scolding, “Come on!
 Hurry up!
 We’re going to be late!!”
-Once at church I had slumped, exhausted, into a seat.
+Once at church, I had slumped, exhausted, into a seat.

 Her children arise and call her blessed….
 Proverbs 31:28a

-As I’m anxious to pack away curriculum and declare summer break, I pause to look at our journey through the perspective of my children.
-Although they are excited for more carefree days, they are also looking forward.
-Just yesterday my son excitedly asked about where our studies would take us next year.
+As I’m anxious to pack away the curriculum and declare summer break, I pause to look at our journey from the perspective of my children.
+Although they are excited about more carefree days, they are also looking forward.
+Just yesterday my son eagerly asked about where our studies would take us next year.
 Instead of dreading the task of planning new lessons, I took a moment to share his excitement for our next great academic adventures.